Mick Wall: Career

-By 1983, Wall become one of the main journalists in the early days of Kerrang! magazine, where he was their star cover story writer for the next nine years.
-He subsequently became the founding editor of Classic Rock magazine in 1998, and presented his own television and radio shows on Sky TV (Monsters of Rock), Capital Radio, BBC GLR, BBC Radio 1, Planet Rock and others.
-He has also guested on several television programmes and documentaries on BBC TV, ITV, Sky One, Channel Four and MTV.
+In 1983, Wall become one of the main journalists of Kerrang! magazine, where he was their star cover story writer until 1992.
+In 1985, he began hosting several music video shows and interviews on Sky Channel, including Sky Trax and the heavy metal show Monsters of Rock until 1988, when the channel changed its music format and became the news network Sky News in 1989.
+He subsequently became the founding editor of Classic Rock magazine from 1998 to 2004, 10 years prior he had presented his own television and radio shows on Sky TV (Monsters of Rock), Capital Radio, BBC GLR, BBC Radio 1, Planet Rock and others.
+Since then, he has also guested on several television programmes and documentaries on BBC TV, ITV, Sky One, Channel Four and MTV.